 Developing Reliable, Affordable and Safely Managed Water Services

-Nana Anim Dankwa Samanhene, chief of Kenyasi No. 1, who is a WASH advocate actively involved in the WASH master planning and implementation in Asutifi North District.
+Nana Anim Dankwa Samanhene, chief of Kenyasi No. 1, who is a water, sanitation, and hygiene (WASH) advocate actively involved in the WASH master planning and implementation in Asutifi North District.

 Photo courtesy of IRC WASH.

 The Challenge and Context: Demonstrating Sustainable and Safe Water Services at Scale Matters

 Safe water is a crucial component for development and prosperity—driving health, social, and economic outcomes for everyone, including those living in underserved communities.
 In different parts of the world, changing weather patterns due to climate change, poor water resources protection and management, and limited capacity for the operation and maintenance of water infrastructure result in households, schools, and healthcare facilities suffering from a lack of safe water services.
 Data gaps, inadequate models for sustainable water service delivery, and poor governance lead to a lack of safe water services at scale across households, schools, and healthcare facilities putting public health, education, well-being, and economic growth at risk.

 In some parts of the world, current prioritized interventions may directly conflict with addressing the root causes of safe water service failures.
 Equally challenging, an overdependence on donor support perpetuates the boom-and-bust cycles of development rather than creating sustainable safe water delivery models.

 Delivering safe water requires us to strengthen systems and develop professionalized service delivery solutions.
 To that end, we are working with communities, civil society, donors, local and national governments, and private sector partners in Ethiopia, Ghana, and Uganda to create solutions that will sustain quality services for one million people in low-income households, schools, and healthcare facilities in sub-Saharan Africa by 2025.